 As an alternative, an online workshop was held on 8-9 February 2021, with the specific objective to evaluate the financial, logistic and scientific feasibility of implementing a CKMR study for EBFT.
 It was attended by more than 60 scientists from different CPCs.
 During the workshop, the requirements for a proper development of CKMR study were reviewed and examples of application of CKMR methodology in other tuna stocks were provided.
 Genetic analyses and sampling issues derived from the necessity of getting well-mixed samples were discussed as well.
 Finally, a list of recommendations for further steps towards the implementation of CMKR for EBFT was drafted, in the event that the SCRS and Commission decide to go further with this approach.
+The final report is available in Annex 1b, document no. 11 (SCRS/2021/023).

-The outputs from this workshop were presented and discussed within the Intersessional Meeting of the SCRS BFT Species Group in April 2021 and are available in document SCRS/2021/023.
+The outputs from this workshop were presented and discussed within the Intersessional Meeting of the SCRS BFT Species Group in April 2021.
 The Group endorsed the recommendations provided by the Workshop, giving priority to development of the sampling design and protocol, conducting pilot study for sampling and analysis of larvae from Balearic Sea and elsewhere (if possible), and performing an epigenetic ageing pilot study.
 In order to develop the sampling design, a technical group meeting should be held.
 The pilot studies will be funded through GBYP, possibly within the Phase 11 (2021), after redistributing a part of budget initially dedicated to other activities which had to be cancelled due to the pandemic.